What is gnathology?

 Gnathology

-Gnathology is the discipline that studies the masticatory functions of a complex organ that consists of teeth, jaw and mandible, muscles, temporomandibular joints, and that oversees many functions including chewing, speaking, swallowing, biting, smiling, breathing.
+It is the field that studies the functions of the masticatory system, a complex organ composed of the teeth, maxilla and mandible, muscles, and temporomandibular joints.
+This system is responsible for several vital functions, including chewing, speaking, swallowing, biting, smiling, and breathing.

-Many patients suffer from gnathological disorders.
+This highlights the crucial role of the masticatory system in a person’s life, including social interactions, and underscores the importance of adhering to gnathological principles when performing dental treatments, even seemingly minor ones.
+Many patients experience gnathological disorders.
 Symptoms may concern teeth (worn out teeth, chipped teeth, breakage of old fillings, breakage of old crowns or bridges, breakage or failure of implants, teeth sensitivity to heat or cold, fractures of devitalised teeth), other times patients present a nuanced symptomatology or one that is difficult to relate to chewing (neck pain that the patient believes to be related to the neck, ringing in the ears (known as tinnitus), ear pain similar to that of an ear infection, noise or pain in the temporomandibular joints, headaches (especially in the temples, the nape of the neck, the eyes), back pain, etc.

 Gnathology is a very complex discipline, that has given rise to many schools of thought, sometimes conflicting, and is also constantly evolving thanks to new technologies and scientific studies in the world.